pkefal/documentation-drop/app-service-api-java-api-app.md

 	The `setVersion` method set the API version metadata served by Swagger.

 	The `setBasePath` method sets the base path which Swagger uses to generate the correct metadata.
 This URL is relative to the base path of your API app.

+	The `setHost` method sets the host on which the API is listening.
+In this case we're using the `websitehostname` variable which we've assigned a few lines before to dynamically set to `localhost` when running locally or the API App hostname when the application is running in Azure App Service.

 	The `setResourcePackage` method sets the package which Swagger will scan and include in the Swagger.json file, containing the API metadata.